SGpp/DisCoTec/paper.md

 `DisCoTec` provides the necessary infrastructure for the combination technique with a black-box approach, enabling massive parallelism---suitable for existing distributed solvers that use structured grids.
-An important feature is the usage of process groups, where multiple MPI ranks will collaborate on a set of component grids, and the solver's existing parallelism can be re-used.
+An important feature is the usage of 'process groups', where multiple MPI ranks will collaborate on a set of component grids, and the solver's existing parallelism can be re-used.
 The process groups are displayed as $pg_i$ in \autoref{fig:discotec-ranks}.

 ![`DisCoTec` process groups: Each black square denotes one MPI rank.
-The ranks are grouped into the so-called process groups.
+The ranks are grouped into the so-called 'process groups'.
 Distributed operations in `DisCoTec` require either communication in the process group, or perpendicular to it---there is no need for global communication or synchronization, which avoids a major scaling bottleneck.
 The manager rank is optional.
 Figure first published in  [@pollingerStableMassconservingHighdimensional2024]. \label{fig:discotec-ranks}](gfx/discotec-ranks.pdf)

 In addition, the number of process groups can be increased to leverage the combination technique's embarrassing parallelism in the solver time steps.